loopwerk/loopwerk.io/content/articles/2025-07-04-i-code-in-my-dreams.md

 I don't mean I dream *about* coding – I mean I literally write lines of code, character by character, in my sleep.
 I'll be constructing functions, debugging logic, refactoring class structures.
 My sleeping brain becomes this weird IDE where I'm typing out actual code, complete with proper indentation and everything.
 It's like my subconscious has decided it's going to solve this puzzle whether I'm awake or not.

 The really bizarre part?
 The code usually makes sense.
 I'm not just dreaming random syntax; I'm writing coherent solutions to the actual problem I was stuck on.
 I'll work through imports, define variables, write conditional statements.
-Sometimes I'll even dream about writing tests for the code, because apparently my brain has internalized good development practices even in sleep mode.
+Sometimes I'll even dream about writing tests for the code!

 ## It's exhausting, but it works

 Here's the thing though: I don't wake up rested.
 At all.
 Instead of getting a good night's sleep, I feel like I've been working all night.
 Which, in a way, I have been.
-My brain has been churning through code for eight hours straight.
-I wake up feeling mentally drained, like I've just finished a long coding session, because essentially, I have.
+My brain has been churning through code for eight hours straight, and I wake up feeling mentally drained.

-The weird part is that I usually wake up with fresh insights.
+The upside is that I usually wake up with fresh insights.
 Not always a complete solution, but often a new angle to try, or a different approach that hadn't occurred to me before.
 That stubborn bug?
 I might wake up with a fresh perspective on where to look.
 That new feature I was designing?
 Suddenly I have a clearer idea of how to structure it elegantly.

 It's like my sleeping brain becomes this background processor that can work on problems without all the noise and distractions of being awake.
 No email and Slack notifications, no random thoughts about what to have for lunch and dinner, no checking Mastodon every fifteen minutes.
 Just pure, focused problem-solving.